wendyverdonk93/docs/content/integrations/accounting and bookkeeping/Twinfield/_index.md

 5. Go back to the main _Cash & Banks_ section and select _Drag and drop bank statements_ or _Browse_
 6. Upload the MT940 statement generated in MultiSafepay Control

-If you still have inquiries, please contact our partner [Twinfield](https://taxnl.wolterskluwer.com/over-ons/contact/) directly and they will happily assist further in this.

 Twinfield also offers a [30 day trial](https://e.wolterskluwer.com/proefabonnement-aanvragen) where you will be able to make use of all bookkeeping functions.

+### Accountant Report Export

+MultiSafepay offers two methods to export Accountant reports:

+1. _Automatic_

+If you would like for reports to be automatically generated, please visit our dedicated documentation page regarding the [Automated Accountant Export](https://docs.multisafepay.com/tools/reports/automatic-reports/)

+2. _Manual_

+It is also possible to [generate an Accountant Export Report](https://docs.multisafepay.com/tools/reports/accountant-report-export/) in your [MultiSafepay Control](https://merchant.multisafepay.com/) manually.
+Our dedicated documentation will assist you in this.

+If you still have inquiries, do not hesitate to contact us at <support@multisafepay.com> and we will happily answer any questions.